typedb/typedb-docs/10-query/03-insert-query.md

 [tab:end]
 </div>

-## Insert Instances of a Relationship Type
+## Insert Instances of a Relation Type
-Given the dependent nature of relationships, inserting an instance of a relationship is quite different from that of an entity.
-The roles of a relationship to be inserted are expected to be played by instances that already exist in the knowledge graph.
-Therefore inserting a relationship is always preceded by matching the roleplayers - what is commonly called the `match insert`.
-What follows the `insert` keyword looks a lot like what we used for [matching instances of relationships](/docs/query/match-clause#match-instances-of-a-relationship).
+Given the dependent nature of relations, inserting an instance of a relation is quite different from that of an entity.
+The roles of a relation to be inserted are expected to be played by instances that already exist in the knowledge graph.
+Therefore inserting a relation is always preceded by matching the roleplayers - what is commonly called the `match insert`.
+What follows the `insert` keyword looks a lot like what we used for [matching instances of relations](/docs/query/match-clause#match-instances-of-a-relation).

 <div class="tabs dark">